 - Camera inspection is then re-performed for quality assurance.

-At Lighten Up Electric and Plumbing, our trenchless repair team takes an upfront, pragmatic approach to each job.
+At Lighten Up Plumbing, Heating, Cooling and Electric, our trenchless repair team takes an upfront, pragmatic approach to each job.
 Our industry standard repair methods are the result of decades of expertise, combined with a passion for meeting the unique needs and challenges of each and every client.
 We offer multiple existing pipe repair options.
 To determine if epoxy/CIPP pipe re-lining will work best for you and your project, contact us today!